sewalemw-ctrl/conceptualising-an-algorithm_P1/README.md

-# A case of data ceralisation
+# A case of data cerealisation
 We have used the provided template for the course [*Datalogical Thinking*](https://www.hb.se/globalassets/global/international-office/kursplaner-ischool/ht23_datalogical-thinking-c3mdt1.pdf)

 ## About the Assignment